 MM: True, it really does get to you on a deep level.

-the page.
+RM: When I wrote it in the book at least it comes from that experience as it enters the page.
 What I tried to do in the book is really keep it as simple as I could.
 Keep it as simple as possible.

 MM: That is what I really liked about your book is that it is very real, applicable, and simple.
 You get the point quickly and it all makes sense.
 It is really an excellent book.

 RM: Thanks I really appreciate that and it means a lot to me.

 MM: Your welcome.
 Now Richard, since this interview is for a hardcore fitness magazine, lets get into your workout routine a little bit.
 What do you do to stay in shape?

 RM: I do a variety of activities including: running, gymnastics, and a lot of Seal conditioning exercises.

 RM: Yes, a lot of bodyweight exercises.
 I really do not do too much weight training.
 What I am after is a mastery of my bodyweight.
 Look at a guy like Hershel Walker.
 Hershel never lifted weights and he had a phenomenal physique.